Chapter 8 : Wicked Witches

 Except when Hogwarts was less than a week away from a giant event, which required dates and therefore granted Fabian Lopez the opportunity to possibly corner Rose Weasley and ask her.

-Except when Rose Weasley was too scared to visit the Potions classroom because there might’ve been the slightest possibility she’d run into the only person who was down there during the weekends, Scorpius Malfoy, and she could possibly start to hope he’d completely change his personality and ask Rose Weasley to said event.
+Except when Rose Weasley was too scared to visit the Potions classroom because there might’ve been the slightest possibility she’d run into the only person who was down there during the weekends, Scorpius Malfoy, and she could not face him after their latest incident on the quidditch pitch.
+Although she would never admit it, every passing minute she had been feeling both guiltier and angrier about what had happened.

 No, Rose Weasley wasn’t hiding in the library from Fabian Lopez, nor from Scorpius Malfoy.